Locations:

 Symptoms and Causes

-• A soft bulge of tissue that may or may not poke through your vagina.
+• A soft bulge of tissue you can feel in the back wall of your vagina.

 • Feeling that your rectum hasn’t completely emptied after pooping.

-• Having to press your fingers on the bulge in your vagina to push out a stool during a bowel movement ("splinting").
+• Having to press your fingers on the bulge in your vagina to push out poop (“splinting”).

 Advertisement

-A rectocele occurs when your pelvic floor weakens.
-Several factors can contribute:
+A rectocele happens when your pelvic floor weakens.
+Several factors can contribute to this.
+The most significant risk factors include:

-• Aging: Your pelvic floor can weaken over time.
-Menopause causes many changes in your body, which can lead to decreased muscle tone in your pelvic region.
+• Aging.
+Your pelvic floor tends to weaken over time.
+Hormone changes in menopause can lead to decreased muscle tone in your pelvic region.

 Diagnosis and Tests

-• Imaging: Imaging isn't often used for rectocele diagnosis.
-In rare instances, your provider may order a transvaginal ultrasound to check if your small intestine has prolapsed (enterocele).
-They may order a special X-ray called a defecography.
-A defecography shows the changes in your rectum when you poop.
-It can show how severe a rectocele is.
+In rare cases, your provider may recommend a transvaginal ultrasound to check if your small intestine has prolapsed (enterocele).
+They may also recommend a special X-ray or an MRI called a defecography.
+It shows the changes in your rectum when you poop.
+It can reveal how severe a rectocele is.

 Management and Treatment